 First, it was exhibited at the 2002 Venice Biennale at the American Pavilion.
-On that occasion an idea started to form.
-That of built a monument to remember the 3000 victims of the terrorist attack.
+On that occasion, an idea started to form.
+Building a monument to remember the 3000 victims of the terrorist attack.

 After the Biennale, the US State Department donated the beam to the Veneto region, in order to build a memorial in a place of highly symbolic value.
 And they chose Padua.